kavvykav/SYSC3303-project/docs/README.md

 ### test

-There are three (3) test files that are included to ensure the system states and data is correct.
+There are five (5) test files that are included to ensure the system states and data is correct.

-- test.ElevatorTest.java: The tests included in this file are used to ensure that each state that is called is the correct state that is required in the elevator subsystem.
-States tested include: DestinationReached, EstablishingConnection, Idle, MotorRunning, and TaskReceived
+- test.ElevatorTest.java: The tests included in this file are used to ensure that each state that is called is the correct state that is required in the elevator subsystem and to ensure elevator.Elevator data correction.
+States tested include: EstablishingConnection, Idle and MotorRunning.
+Data tests include: GetNumRequests, GetCurrentRequest, updateRequestsTest, ShouldStop, and GetStatus.
-- test.SchedulerTest.java: The tests included in this file are used to ensure that each state that is called is the correct state that is required in the scheduler subsystem.
-States tested include: ResponseReceived, EstablishingConnection, Idle, RequestReceived, and Wait
+- test.SchedulerTest.java: The tests included in this file are used to ensure that each state that is called is the correct state that is required in the scheduler subsystem and to ensure scheduler.Scheduler data correction.
+States tested include: ResponseReceived, Idle and RequestReceived.
+Data tests include: GetClient, ChooseElevator, and CanServiceRequest.
 - test.FloorDataTest.java: The tests included in this file are used to ensure that the data in a common.FloorData object is correct.
-Floor Number, Timestamp, Car Button, and Direction fields are included in the tests
+Floor Number, Timestamp, Car Button, and Direction fields are included in the tests.
+- test.ElevatorStatusTest.java: The tests included in this file are used to ensure that the elevator status data is correct.
+Tests include GetId, GetFloor, SetFloor, GetDirection, and SetDirection.
+- test.ElevatorClientTest.java: The tests included in this file are used to ensure that the elevator client data is correct.
+Tests include GetAddress, GetPort, and GetStatus.

 ## Usage